-• The existing access roads around the existing dam footprint will be inundated by the proposed dam enlargement.
-It is therefore proposed that a 10m wide and 1600m long road be constructed along the new dam footprint.

-2. Explain how the proposed development is in line with the existing land use rights of the property as you have indicated in the NOI and application form?
-Include the proof of the existing land use rights granted in Appendix E21.
-The pro perty is zoned as Agriculture.
+- The existing access roads around the existing dam footprint will be inundated by the proposed dam enlargement.
+It is therefore proposed that a 10m wide and 1600m long road be constructed along the new dam footprint. - 2.
+Explain how the proposed development is in line with the existing land use rights of the property as you have indicated in the NOI and application form?
+Include the proof of the existing land use rights granted in Appendix

+The property is zoned as Agriculture.
 The proposed expansion is in line with the existing land use rights.

 3. Explain how potential conflict with respect to existing approvals for the proposed site (as indicated in the NOI/and or application form) and the proposed development have been resolved.

-N/A 4.
-Explain how the proposed development will be in line with the following?
-4.1 The Provincial Spatial Development Framework.
-The pro irrigation The wat remains posed enlargement of the dam would allow for the storage of summer irrigation water.
-The storage of water for n would provide a more efficient use of water which has become a scarce resource, especially in the Western Cape. ter stored will be used for the irrigation of orchards (table grapes & citrus) contributing to the agricultural sector which the backbone of the Western Cape economy and would lead to economic gains.
+- 4. Explain how the proposed development will be in line with the following? - 4.1 The Provincial Spatial Development Framework.

+The proposed enlargement of the dam would allow for the storage of summer irrigation water.
+The storage of water for irrigation would provide a more efficient use of water which has become a scarce resource, especially in the Western Cape.
+The water stored will be used for the irrigation of orchards (table grapes & citrus) contributing to the agricultural sector which remains the backbone of the Western Cape economy and would lead to economic gains.

 4.2 The Integrated Development Plan of the local municipality.

-The pro sustaining dominal highligh Spatial Various on the sector.
-I from the too little irrigation contribu propose contribu and SDI the West agricult posed enlargement of the Zwartfontein Dam is in line with the West Coast District Municipality's IDP with regards to ng and supporting primary and secondary sectors within the District's economy.
-The West Coast District's economy is the by manufacturing (20.3% in 2016) and the agricultural sector (at 20.2%, generating R 5 482 300 in 2016), thing the need for sustainable agricultural developments.
-One of the main issues highlighted by the West Coast Districts Development Framework (SDF) is the recent drought and the implications of drought on the agricultural sector. climatic drivers, namely higher temperatures and drier conditions further exacerbate the impact of drought events agricultural sector , which require careful planning and adequate responses to sustain and grow the agricultural Flhe agricultural industry, and more specifically the Zwartfontein (and Bonathaba) Farm depend on water abstracted e Bergrivier for irrigation.
-Due to the absence of rainfall during mid-summer when water is required (which is generally e to sustain agricultural activities), water is generally abstracted during winter and subsequently stored in dams for n during the summer months.
-Therefore, the proposed increase in storage capacity will help in securing the ution of the Zwartfontein Farm to the agricultural sector within the Swartland Local Municipality.
-The approval of the ed dam enlargement would not compromise the integrity of the West Coast District Municipality IDP and SDF but will ute to the more efficient use of an existing water use, a scarce resource.
-The West Coast District Municipality's IDP F identify and support the sustainability and growth of the agricultural sector.
-One of the main issues highlighted by st Coast District's Spatial Development Framework (SDF) is the recent drought and the implications of drought on the ural sector.
+The proposed enlargement of the Zwartfontein Dam is in line with the West Coast District Municipality's IDP with regards to sustaining and supporting primary and secondary sectors within the District's economy.
+The West Coast District's economy is dominated by manufacturing (20.3% in 2016) and the agricultural sector (at 20.2%, generating R 5 482 300 in 2016), highlighting the need for sustainable garicultural developments.
+One of the main issues highlighted by the West Coast Districts Spatial Development Framework (SDF) is the recent drought and the implications of drought on the agricultural sector.
+Various climatic drivers, namely higher temperatures and drier conditions further exacerbate the impact of drought events on the agricultural sector, which require careful planning and adequate responses to sustain and grow the agricultural sector.
+The agricultural industry, and more specifically the Zwartfontein (and Bonathaba) Farm depend on water abstracted from the Bergrivier for irrigation.
+Due to the absence of rainfall during mid-summer when water is required (which is generally too little to sustain agricultural activities), water is generally abstracted during winter and subsequently stored in dams for irrigation during the summer months.
+Therefore, the proposed increase in storage capacity will help in securing the contribution of the Zwartfontein Farm to the agricultural sector within the Swartland Local Municipality.
+The approval of the proposed dam enlargement would not compromise the integrity of the West Coast District Municipality IDP and SDF but will contribute to the more efficient use of an existing water use, a scarce resource.
+The West Coast District Municipality's IDP and SDF identify and support the sustainability and growth of the agricultural sector.
+One of the main issues highlighted by the West Coast District's Spatial Development Framework (SDF) is the recent drought and the implications of drought on the agricultural sector.
 The water stored will be used for the irrigation of existing crops.
-Agriculture remains the backbone of the in Cape economy and would lead to economic gains within a
+Agriculture remains the backbone of the Western Cape economy and would lead to economic gains within a local, district, and provincial context.